aidenprice/LandgateAPITest-Written-Report/LandgateAPITest Final Report Draft.md

 Each TestMaster will record dozens of TestEndpoints.

+TestEndpoints are stored in the iOS application database as EndpointResults.
+For the sake of differentiating them in the web application Python code they retain the TestEndpoint nomenclature.

 ##### LocationTest

 The LadgateAPITest iOS app requests a 10 metre accuracy for location fixes.
 This is not guaranteed, should the device be unable to locate with the desired precision it will report what it can after timing out.
 As with all GPS devices the environment affects location accuracy, particularly when testing indoors.
 Selecting a looser accuracy saves battery power.

+The web application and iOS application databases store each LocationTest's outcome as a LocationResult.

 ##### NetworkTest

 The iOS device reports its mobile network connection type through the Telephony framework.

+The result object for a NetworkTest is a NetworkResult.

 ##### PingTest

+The result object stored in the database for a PingTest is a PingResult.

 #### ReferenceObject